 Direct support professionals work with people who have developmental or intellectual disabilities.
 They may help create a behavior plan and teach self-care skills, such as doing laundry or cooking meals.

-Home health aides held about 831,800 jobs in 2018.
-The largest employers of home health aides were as follows:
+Home health aides and personal care aides held about 3.4 million jobs in 2019.
+The largest employers of home health aides and personal care aides were as follows:

 |Continuing care retirement communities and assisted living facilities for the elderly||7|